The Invisible Man H.G. Wells

 Appendix C: Technological Context: Röntgen Rays and Radio Waves – A valuable collection of articles that served as scientific inspiration for H.G.
 Wells’s novel.

-The lettered edition is a full goatskin binding with raised bands and a leather spine label.
-The cover is stamped with gold foil, and endsheets are hand-marbled in the U.K. Printed letterpress on Stonehenge cotton paper, the edition is limited to 26 copies lettered A-Z and is housed in a quarter leather clamshell case with cloth boards.
+The lettered edition is limited to twenty-six copies and is a full goatskin binding with raised bands and a leather spine label.
+The cover is stamped with gold foil, and endsheets are hand-marbled in the U.K. The edition is printed letterpress on Stonehenge cotton paper and is housed in a quarter leather clamshell enclosure with cloth boards.
+It is signed by Christopher Priest and Florian Bertmer.

-The Numbered edition is a quarter cloth binding with custom designed paper boards, which are printed letterpress.
-The spine is covered in a two-toned cloth and endsheets are Hahnemühle Ingress.
-The edition is housed in a paper covered slipcase and is limited to 250 copies.
+The Numbered edition is limited to two hundred fifty copies and is a quarter cloth binding with custom designed patterned paper over boards, which are printed letterpress.
+The spine is covered in a vibrant two-toned cloth and endsheets are Hahnemühle Bugra.
+The edition is printed letterpress on Mohawk Via Vellum and is housed in a paper covered slipcase.
+It is signed by Christopher Priest and Florian Bertmer.

 Florian Bertmer is quite an enigma.
 Little is known about the german-born artist but we do know that he recently moved to Los Angeles, CA. He has a flair for the macabre and a profound knowledge of the occult.
 His unique and insanely detailed style draws inspiration from traditional pen and ink illustrators such as Alphonse Mucha, Geoff Darrow, Pushead, Mike Mignola and Ed Roth.
 He recently made his way into the realm of movie posters, creating movie poster art for such iconic films such as Texas Chainsaw Massacre, Swamp Thing and Planet of the Apes.